About Working In Concert

 2003: SongShop is offered as an ongoing workshop by the Community Music Division of DePaul University School of Music.

 2004: The first SongShop Live performance is brought to Davenport’s Cabaret Room.
-In fifteen years there will be more than 45 concerts produced with SongShop participants.
+By 2022, more than 55 concerts are produced with SongShop participants.

 2008: Bellissima launches Bellissima Opera Outreach, its educational component bringing music to more than 23,000 students, often at no cost to schools.